breck7/stamp-lang/readme.md

 Stamp is an alternative to zip files for sharing a collection of folders and text files.

+A Stamp Program is an easily readable plain text program that when executed creates the files and folders listed.

+Stamp Programs can also prompt the user for input and use that input throughout the created files and folders.

+# The Problem

+The web is full of project tutorials like <a href="https://docs.npmjs.com/getting-started/creating-node-modules">this one</a>
+that ask their readers to go through a series of steps to create a particular folder and file structure for a new project.

+The current options for this situation are:
+- The Recipe Method - explain each step
+ - Downside: If your basic project layout requires 10 files, that's 10 separate steps the reader has to do just to get started.
+ - Downside: The reader might make an error during one of those steps and lose even more time.
+ - Downside: Putting such steps in a narrative and updating that narrative if things change is time consuming as an author
+- The Zip Method - zip the template directory
+ - Downside: zip files are opaque and a user has no visibility into what they are creating
+ - Downside: everytime the template changes, author has to rezip and reupload the folder
+ - Downside: once unzipped, user has to manually change names to match the name of their project
+- The Custom Utility Method - implement a custom command line program that generates new projects
+ - Downside: No visibility into what is getting created
+ - Downside: If the template changes, now author needs to get users to install the new template program
+ - Downside: Now you have a whole new complicated program to write and maintain

 ## exampleFile.stamp

     #! /usr/local/bin/node --use_strict /usr/local/bin/tree